Decision Economics: do groups make better investment decisions than individuals?

 What went wrong?

-Despite input from the CIA, the U.S. Department of Defense, and Kennedy’s inner cabinet, Dr. Janis found that the group quickly coalesced around a single course of action—profoundly overestimating its odds of success.
-There was little discussion in terms of what could go wrong or its implications.
-In the end, the group made a common behavioral error by confusing a plausible outcome with a probable one.
+Despite input from the CIA, the U.S. Department of Defense, and President Kennedy’s inner cabinet, Dr. Janis found that the group quickly coalesced around a single course of action, profoundly overestimating its odds of success.
+There was little discussion in terms of what could go wrong or the implications.
+Dr. Janus further noted, “The more cohesive the group, the greater the inner compulsion on the part of each member to avoid creating disunity, which inclines him to believe in the soundness of whatever proposals are promoted by the leader or by a majority of the group’s members.”1 In the end, the group made a common behavioral error by confusing a plausible outcome with a probable one.

 Behavioral tendencies